katawful/tree-sitter-obl/ReadMe.md

 identical to that of a general variable/reference.
 Because of this, any function not found within the parser itself will simply not be able to be parsed, and will present a warning to the user

-Currently this warning is highlighting the entire statement with the hl-group `@warning`.
-This may be subject to change.
+Currently this warning is highlighting the entire statement with the hl-group `@text.underline`.